-It has been a year when I was diagnosed with DCIS Breast cancer.
+It has been a year since I was diagnosed with DCIS Breast cancer.
 No one ever forgets the initial shock when they are asked to come back for another test.
 For the past 16 years that I have been going for my mammogram, I usually leave the place feeling sore and life goes on.
 I get the results in the mail after five days and I am cleared from anything.
 But not last year.
 I did not get anything in the mail.
 Instead, I got a call to come back for another exam.

 Ironically, the day after they did my biopsy was my last day at work.
 The new job that I took in January 2020 did not work well for me.
 It was not the right fit for me.
-When you cry in a job, you know it is not the right place for you.
-The year before that, September of 2019, I lost my job of seventeen years because of a new administration that walked in and took over our agency.
-Then, my mother passed away in October of the same year in 2019.
+When you cry at a job, you know it is not the right place for you.
+The year before that, in September of 2019, I lost my job of seventeen years because of a new administration that walked in and took over our agency.
+Then, my mother passed away in October of the same year 2019.

 My entire life fell apart in those eight months.
 The stability and the routine of my life disappeared in an instant.

-In March of 2020, I had a double lumpectomy surgery two weeks apart.
-My second surgery is the during first week that it was declared a complete shutdown and only essential surgeries are allowed.
+In March 2020, I had a double lumpectomy surgery two weeks apart.
+My second surgery is during the first week when it was declared a complete shutdown and only essential surgeries are allowed.
 I was extremely fortunate and blessed that I have a wonderful compassionate surgeon who quickly decided to book me for surgery before anyone else signed up for surgery that day.
 I remember that there were only seven patients scheduled for that morning in the entire hospital.
 I was scheduled as the second patient on March 20, 2020.

 In between my diagnosis and surgeries, I was applying for a job continuously.
-I went in for a personal interview on March 10, Tuesday morning four days right after my first surgery.
+I went in for an onsite interview on March 10, Tuesday morning four days right after my first surgery.
 I could not postpone my job interview.
 I walked into the interview room with a smile and there was a panel of five people who interviewed me for an hour.
 I courageously responded to questions with tact and poise.
 Focusing on the questions.
 Another half-hour for a written test.
 My mind is a blur but trying to answer the best that I can.

-As I was being prepped for surgery, I kept a silent prayer to myself and asking God to stay with me while I am under anesthesia.
+As I was being prepped for surgery, I kept a silent prayer to myself and asked God to stay with me while I am under anesthesia.
 The feeling of just being by yourself in the hospital and none of your family or friends were allowed to come in with you- was overwhelming.
-After a few hours of waking up – I felt so overjoyed to see the sky and the sun from the window where my bed was sitting right next to.
+After a few hours of waking up – I felt so overjoyed to see the blue sky and the sun from the window where my bed was sitting right next.
 I knew right there I was given another life to live.
 An opportunity to see life from a different perspective.
 I was given more time to honor and praise the Almighty God.